 Our optimization, data science and system control expertise, combined with the performance of our testing facilities enable us to develop Energy Management Systems with a view to proposing three types of services:

-- steer the integration of renewable energies in electricity consumption and identify associated investments.
-Our objective is to propose a web-based electricity invoice optimization tool that incorporates possibilities of producing electricity from renewable energies, according to various electricity buying/selling models.
+- steer the integration of renewable energies and storage in electricity consumption and identify associated investments.
+Our objective is to propose project optimization methods and tools integrating electricity production options based on renewable energies, according to different electricity purchase/sale or self-consumption objective models.
 Our long-established battery modeling expertise enables us to incorporate storage battery aging into the calculations,

-- balance a network by managing complex situations.
-We are working on remote storage system planning and management services.
-To predict electricity consumption and production, we rely on historical data and develop smart models (machine learning).
+- foster the emergence and profitability of self-consumption or energy community projects.
+We are working on remote flexibility forecasting services and storage system management.
+To predict electricity consumption and production, we rely on historical data as well as the collection of metadata, and develop smart models (machine learning).
 Our microgrid equipment at our Lyon site enables us to test and validate our developments,

 Philippe Pognant-Gros, EMS project manager, IFPEN